aayushrathor/starredrep/README.md

 - [DvorakDwarf/Infinite-Storage-Glitch](https://github.com/DvorakDwarf/Infinite-Storage-Glitch) - ISG lets you use YouTube as cloud storage for ANY files, not just video
 - [actix/examples](https://github.com/actix/examples) - Community showcase and examples of Actix ecosystem usage.
 - [fathyb/carbonyl](https://github.com/fathyb/carbonyl) - Chromium running inside your terminal
-- [tweedegolf/101-rs](https://github.com/tweedegolf/101-rs) - A Rust university course
+- [tweedegolf/teach-rs](https://github.com/tweedegolf/teach-rs) - A modular, reusable university course for Rust
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [m-ou-se/rust-atomics-and-locks](https://github.com/m-ou-se/rust-atomics-and-locks) - Code examples, data structures, and links from my book, Rust Atomics and Locks.
 - [tfpk/macrokata](https://github.com/tfpk/macrokata) - Learn Macros In Rust